rwynn/monstache-site/src/config.md

 string (default `""`) (env var name `MONSTACHE_MONGO_PEM`)

+!!! note ""
+    This setting only applies to the mgo driver in monstache versions 3 and 4.
+The driver in monstache 5 and 6 uses the connection string for all settings.

 When mongo-pem-file is given monstache will use the given file path to add a local certificate to x509 cert pool when connecting to MongoDB.
 This should only be used when MongoDB is configured with SSL enabled.

 ## mongo-validate-pem-file

 boolean (default `true`)

+!!! note ""
+    This setting only applies to the mgo driver in monstache versions 3 and 4.
+The driver in monstache 5 and 6 uses the connection string for all settings.

 When mongo-validate-pem-file is false TLS will be configured to skip verification